xbouteiller/gmin/README.md

 It must necessarly contains the following columns:

-- sample_ID : ID of the sample, should be **unique** for each sample
+- sample_ID :
-- position : the **unique** position in the climatic chamber, it should match the sample column header in the datafile
+- position
-- Area_m2 : area of the leaf (m2)
+- Area_m2
-- Patm : atmospheric pressure (KPa)
+- Patm

-Following columns must be in metadatafile but can be empty, if empty a default behaviour is adopted
+Following columns must be in metadatafile but can be empty.
+If empty a default behaviour is adopted.

-- Fresh_weight : fresh (saturated) weight of the leaf (g)
+- Fresh_weight
-- Dry_weight : dry weight of the leaf (g)
+- Dry_weight
-- rwc_sup: superior threshold for filtering rwc
-- rwc_inf: inferior threshold for filtering rwc
+- rwc_sup
+- rwc_inf
-- a, b, c, d, e: parameters for computing leaf shrinkage
+- a, b, c, d, e
-- eps, p0: parameters for correcting VPD
+- eps, p0
 - TLP

 Note that if you name your file : **metadata.csv**, it can be included in the data folder

+you can see an example in the folder [input files](https://github.com/xbouteiller/gmin/tree/main/input_files)

 ### A conf file is needed